jgruselius/bravo-protocols/README.md

 The repository provides means to backup, track versions and share these protocols through a easily accessible resource.
 The repo is maintained by [Joel Gruselius](mailto:joel.gruselius@scilifelab.se).

 #### Versions
-There are currently three maintained branches of the repository:
-- *master* &mdash; contains all files including protocols under development
-- *production* &mdash; only contains validated protocols.
+Previosly there was a `master` and a `production` branch, the first containing all protocols including things in development and the latter was supposed to only hold validated protocols.
+This has changed so that the main three branches correspond to the different configurations of the robots which makes more sense:
+- *marvin* &mdash; This is an Agilent NGS Workstation Option B setup (Bravo + BenchCel + MiniHub) and also contains many in-development protocols.
+- *bender* &mdash; This is a custom configuration consisting of the Option B plus the following equipment (only some protocols utilize these and must be modified if to be run on a standard Option B setup):
+	- BenchBot robot arm
+	- Xpeel
+	- Centrifuge
+	- tRobot thermal cycler
+	- PlateLoc sealer
-- *hal* &mdash; protcols made or modified for the standalone Bravo system
+- *hal* &mdash; This system is a standalone Bravo (Option A but with things moved around a little bit).

 ### Installation
 Clone the desired branch of the repository and place the files and folders of the resulting `bravo-protocols/` into `VWorks Workspace/`.
 Note that for many protocols the appropriate device files are required under `VWorks Workspace/Device Files/`.
 Also, the associated labware and liquid class entries are required in the Windows registry.